DuckAndChips/traffic-simulator/documentation.md

 I think doing documentation for commit changes in commit messages is not too good,a s I can't use tab to make things clear.
 And messages will be flooded, so I will do an update log here.

-COMMIT 23rd Nov, 2021 21:35:
+---COMMIT 23rd Nov, 2021 21:35---
   1. Node.h		added iostream
   2. Building.h		added derived class of Node
   3. Building.cpp		removed register/deregister